protesilaos/iosevka-comfy/README.md

 Iosevka Comfy is wider and more vertically compact than the standard upstream configuration.
-Glyphs are rounder and have tailed ends or serifs wherever that is required to both impose an aesthetic rhythm and keep characters distinct from each other.
-Roman and italic variants are made to look more consistent while retaining their stylistic features (e.g. the italics do not have calligraphic tendencies but still use carefully selected glyphs that are distinct from the roman counterparts).
+Glyphs are rounder and have tailed ends or serifs wherever those are required to both impose an aesthetic rhythm and keep characters distinct from each other.
+Roman and italic variants are made to look more consistent while retaining their stylistic features (e.g. the italics do not have calligraphic tendencies that greatly contrast with more rigid or straight roman shapes, but still use carefully selected glyphs that are distinct from their roman counterparts albeit in more nuanced ways).

 The overall appearance of the typeface is optimised for small point sizes.
 This informs the choice of certain glyphs such as `D` with a top and bottom serif and a curved body to clearly differentiate it from the capital `O`, or an `m` with a short middle leg to prevent the letter's lines from visually blending into a box-like shape (always referring to small point sizes).
-For larger size, these details are not strictly necessary, though Iosevka Comfy should still look decent despite their presence.
+For larger sizes, these details are not strictly necessary, though Iosevka Comfy should still look decent despite their presence.